topmaster-studios/N64_BOX/README.md

-# Raspberry Portable
+# Raspberry Hybrid
-The Raspberry Portable is a cheap portable DIY project seeking to mimic a Gameboy color using a Raspberry PI and this repository contains all the files needed to build it yourself.
+The Raspberry Hybrid is a cheap portable DIY project seeking to make an affordable alternative to traditional handhelds using a Raspberry PI and this repository contains all the files needed to build it yourself.

 (we are not responsible if you choose to pirate roms to use on this device)